Kaisaurus/cryptopledge-website/src/pages/about/index.md

 Addresses are listed in Alphabetical order.
-100% of received proceeds will go to development of Crypto Pledge, raising consciousness surrounding sustainability and inclusivity.
+100% of received proceeds will go to development of the Carbon Crypto Pledge or our partners mentioned below, raising consciousness surrounding sustainability and inclusivity.
 All expenditures will be made public